markwindsorr/CSFundamentals/Data Structures/README.md

 ***Inorder Traversal (Left, Root, Right)***

+In the case of a binary search tree, in order traversal gives nodes in a non-decreasing order.
+You can reverse the order of operations to get a non-increasing order

  1. Check if the current node is empty
  2. Traverse the left subtree by recursively calling the in-order traversal function
  3. Visit the root, display the data